codesbymustafa/Stack-on/README.md

 ## Credits

-Developed by Mustafa Koser for Evolve recruitment challenge.
+Developed by Mustafa Koser with ❤️.